dottjt/plastic/other/unused/07-gun-unused.md

 , to be permanently transfixed onto a tombstone made from soot n' bone

 Do I even drink coffee?
 Well, I do now.
 Rubbish.

+Possibly funding her online boyfriend, a lonely sherpa in the alps whom she pays by the hour.

+The croon was neigh.
+And

+ of coffee in the back of my tongue.
+That fucker was a cancer waitin' to happen, whether I liked it or not

+  if I'd continued the spontaneity.
+I mean, you could really taste the wet in this cup.